 Pharmacologic therapy is used to treat reversible airflow obstruction and airway hyperresponsiveness.
-Medications include bronchodilators and anti-inflammatory, agents: some\drugs\may, act as both.
+Medications include bronchodilators and anti-inflammatory agents; some drugs may act as both.

 Whatever medication is used, it is essential for both patient and clinician to recognize that a poor or short-lasting response to treatment in the face of progressively worsening asthma mandates immediate, intensive medical care.
-An increased use of bronchodilators or the lack of an expected therapeutic response to sumedication may be indications of diminished control of asthma.
-In fact, recent data suggest that increased use of bronchodilators is associated with increased asthma morbidity and mortality.1 A decreasing baccapeuticeresponsemmy davelopouvera short period of time, or gradually during a period of days.
-Failure to appreciate the severity of asthma or an inadequate .
-Letter to the prairies of the telephone of the control of the co for morbidity and mortality during exacerbations of asthma.
+An increased use of bronchodilators or the lack of an expected therapeutic response to a medication may be indications of diminished control of asthma.
+In fact, recent data suggest that increased use of bronchodilators is associated with increased asthma morbidity and mortality.1 A decreasing therapeutic response may develop over a short period of time, or gradually during a period of days.
+Failure to appreciate the severity of asthma or an inadequate response to therapy are major risk factors for morbidity and mortality during exacerbations of asthma.

-Anti-inflammatory Agents

-terminate ongoing inflammatory reactions in the airways.
+Anti-inflammatory Agents Anti-inflammatory agents interrupt the development of bronchial inflammation and have a prophylactic or preventive action.
+They may also modulate or terminate ongoing inflammatory reactions in the airways.
 These agents include corticosteroids, cromolyn sodium or cromolyn-like compounds, and other anti-inflammatory compounds.

 Corticosteroids.
-The most effective antiinflammatory drugs for the treatment of reversible airflow obstruction are carticasteroids.
-The orimatal yearb... anisms of action are interference with arachidonic acid metabolism and synthesis of leukotrienes and prostaglandins, prevention of directed migration and activation of inflammatory cells, and increased responsiveness of beta-receptors of airway smooth muscle.
-Corticosteroids can be administered parenterally, orally, or as aerosols.2.3 Dosages are suggested in Figures 4, 8, and 9 (see pages 20, 27, and 34) and on the charts that accompany the discussions of asthma management in following sections.
+The most effective antiinflammatory drugs for the treatment of reversible airflow obstruction are corticosteroids.
+The primary mechanisms of action are interference with arachidonic acid metabolism and synthesis of leukotrienes and prostaglandins, prevention of directed migration and activation of inflammatory cells, and increased responsiveness of beta-receptors of airway smooth muscle.
+Corticosteroids can be administered parenterally, orally, or as aerosols.2.5 Dosages are suggested in Figures 4, 8, and 9 (see pages 20, 27, and 34) and on the charts that accompany the discussions of asthma management in following sections.

 oral corticosteroid therapy.
 Using oral corticosteroids in the early treatment of severe exacerbations of asthma prevents progression of the exacerbation, decreases the need for emergency department visits or hospitalizations, and reduces the morbidity of the disease.
-When oral corticosteroids are used to treat acute asthma, the onset of action occurs approximately 3 hours after administration with peak effectiveness occurring approximately faction 122 hours.
+When oral corticosteroids are used to treat acute asthma, the onset of action occurs approximately 3 hours after administration with peak effectiveness occurring approximately after 6 to 12 hours.

-Oral or parenteral corticosteroids are, however, associated with many adverse effects in both short- or long-term therapertitionsec.
+Oral or parenteral corticosteroids are, however, associated with many adverse effects in both short- or long-term therapeutic use.

--Short-term major adverse effects include reversible abnormalities in glucose metabolism, increased appetite, fluid retention, weight gain, rounding of the face, mood alteration, hypertension, peptic ulcer, and aseptic necrosis of the femur.
+- -Short-term major adverse effects include reversible abnormalities in glucose metabolism, increased appetite, fluid retention, weight gain, rounding of the face, mood alteration, hypertension, peptic ulcer, and aseptic necrosis of the femur. - Long-term oral corticosteroid therapy is limited by the risk of significant adverse effects that include osteoporosis, hypertension,

 Cushing's syndrome, cataracts, myopathy, hypothalamic-pituitary-adrenal axis suppression, and, in rare instances, impaired immune mechanisms.
-Prolonged daily, useof oral corticosteroids should thus be reserved for patients with severe asthma (despite use of high doses of inhaled corticosteroids).
+Prolonged daily use of oral corticosteroids should thus be reserved for patients with severe asthma (despite use of high doses of inhaled corticosteroids).